kaushikvelusamy/sunburst/README.md

 Input:

- - Single .tiff file that contains the data to do the gain correction
+ - Single .tif file that contains the data to do the gain correction
- - Multiple .tiff files that are the actual (RAW) data
+ - Multiple .tif files that are the actual (RAW) data

 Output:

- - Multiple .tiff files that are the corrected data.
+ - Multiple .tif files that are the corrected data.
  - This is saved in a directory that you define

 ### Step 2: Integration using PyFAI

 Input:

-- Multiple .tiff files that are the corrected data from the output of step 1
+- Multiple .tif files that are the corrected data from the output of step 1
 - A .poni file.
 This is a calibration file

 Output:

-- An .xy file for each .tiff file in input (Saved in the save directory is the output in step 1)
+- An .xy file for each .tif file in input (Saved in the save directory is the output in step 1)
 - A single .txt file containing all the data from the .xy files

-a CBF file is not same as tiff files but go through similar process – less space than tiff.
+a CBF file is not same as tif files but go through similar process – less space than tif.
 ( collecting 250 CBF files in a second)
-First experiment : 15,000 tiff files that’s passed to the step 1 Time taken for 15K files : 80 mins approx.
+First experiment : 15,000 tif files that’s passed to the step 1 Time taken for 15K files : 80 mins approx.
 Time expected for 75K files : ~7 hours.